-Spain is one of Southern Europe main expat destinations.
+Spain is one of Southern Europe's main expat destinations.
 Every year, the country welcomes thousands of expatriates from the European Union as well as from other countries.
 Stretching over some 504,030 km², it is bordered by the Mediterranean Sea, France, Andorra and Portugal.
-Spain's capital city is Madrid and its largest cities are Barcelona, Valencia, Sevilla and Malaga.
+Spain's capital city is Madrid and its largest cities are Barcelona, Valencia and Sevilla.

-In early 2016, Spain's population amounted to around 46,438,422 inhabitants, including a large number of expatriates from across the globe since the end of the 1980s.
-Madrid remains the largest and most important Spanish city with a population of some 6,4 million inhabitants that keeps on growing year after year.
+In early 2017, Spain's population amounted to around 46 million inhabitants, including a large number of expatriates from across the globe since the end of the 1980s.
+Madrid remains the largest and most important Spanish city with a population of 3.2 million, which makes it the third largest city within the EU after London and Berlin.
+Its metropolitan area amounts to some 6,4 million inhabitants and keeps on growing year after year.

-The Spanish flag displays red and yellow which initially are colors of Castile and Leon, as well as those Navarre and Aragon regions.
+The Spanish flag displays red and yellow, which initially were colours of Castile and Leon, as well as those of the Navarre and Aragon regions.
 The coat of arms on the flag also represents the four regions, now called Aragon, Valencia, Balearic Islands and Catalonia, while Granada's symbol appears in the base.

-The Marcha Real is one of the oldest national anthems in whole Europe.
+The Marcha Real is one of the oldest national anthems in the whole of Europe.
 However, it does not have any official lyrics, despite the willingness of many patriots.
 This can be explained by a lack of popular adhesion and uniformity regarding the different languages that are spoken in Spain.
-While Spanish and Castilian are the official languages, many other regional languages such as Catalan, Basque, Galician, and even Asturian, Leone and Aragonese, are recognized in the country.
-Various unformal dialects are also spoken in different regions.
+While Spanish or Castilian is the official language, many other regional languages such as Catalan, Basque, Galician, and even Asturian, Leone and Aragonese, are recognized in the country.
+Various informal dialects are also spoken in different regions.
 For instance, Extremaduran is spoken in Extremadura while Cantabrian is spoken in Cantabria and Asturias and Portuguese is spoken in Olivenza, among others.

-Spain is also known to be the birthplace of many great artists such as the writer Cervantes, the famous painter Pablo Picasso and the renowned filmmaker Pedro Almodovar.
+Spain is also known to be the birthplace of many great artists such as the writer Cervantes, the famous painters Pablo Picasso and Salvador Dalí as well as the renowned filmmaker Pedro Almodóvar.